Reliable recovery of hierarchically sparse signals for Gaussian and Kronecker product measurements: Introduction

-The iterative soft thresholding algorithm solving this optimisation problem was dubbed \HiLasso.
-For \HiLasso\ convergence and recovery guarantees have been shown based on generalised notions of coherence for the block-sparse structure.
+The iterative soft thresholding algorithm solving this optimization problem was dubbed \HiLasso.
+For \HiLasso\ convergence and recovery guarantees have been shown based on generalized notions of coherence for the block-sparse structure.
 To the authors' knowledge there are no results available on the required sampling complexity for specific ensembles of measurement matrices such as Gaussian measurements to fulfill the coherence conditions.
-A generalisation of the Orthogonal Matching Pursuit algorithm to $(s,\sigma)$-sparse vectors has been proposed in ref.\ \cite{LiuSun:2011} providing only numerical indications of its performance.
-In refs.\ \cite{BachEtAl:2012,JenattonEtAl:2011a,JenattonEtAl:2011b} generalisations of the regulariser of \eqref{eq:HiLassoProblem} have been constructed to reconstruct signals with more general sparsity structures that involve groupings of vector entries.
+A generalization of the Orthogonal Matching Pursuit algorithm to $(s,\sigma)$-sparse vectors has been proposed in Ref.\ \cite{LiuSun:2011} providing only numerical indications of its performance.
+In Refs.\ \cite{BachEtAl:2012,JenattonEtAl:2011a,JenattonEtAl:2011b} generalizations of the regularizer of \eqref{eq:HiLassoProblem} have been constructed to reconstruct signals with more general sparsity structures that involve groupings of vector entries.

 The relation between the RIP-constants of a group of matrices and the corresponding constant for their Kronecker product has been investigated in Refs.~\cite{JokarMehrmann:2009,DuarteBaraniuk:2012}.
 It was established that to build a matrix $\A_1 \otimes \dots \otimes \A_L$ with the $s$-RIP, we need each $\A_\ell$ to exhibit the $s$-RIP.
 The situation can be remedied if one assumes the signal to also feature a Kronecker product structure \cite{DuaBar12}.
 This structure is much more restrictive than the hierarchical sparsity in this work.
 There are analytical indications that such combined low-rank and sparsity structures can not be completely exploited in algorithmic solutions following standard compressed sensing approaches \cite{OymakFazelEldarHassibi:2015,Magdon-Ismail:2017}, see also Refs.~\cite{MuEtAl:2013,KlieschEtAl:2019}.